 The avocado also has 60 percent more potassium than a banana.
 In addition, the avocado’s nutritional composition includes a large amount of fiber.
 Almost three-quarters of that fiber is insoluble with the rest being soluble fiber.
 Without getting too detailed, let’s just say all that insoluble fiber helps things go smoothly in the bathroom.

-Brought from Mexico
+Avocados were brought from Mexico

-California produces most of the avocadoes grown in the United States.
+California produces most of the avocados grown in the United States.
 A Santa Barbara judge first brought Mexican avocado trees to the state in 1871, and today, the bumpy, rough-skinned fruit with the tender flesh is harvested year-round on approximately 60,000 acres from San Luis Obispo through San Diego by about 6,000 growers, according to the California Avocado Commission.
 Most trees on average produce around 60 pounds of fruit annually, or 150 pieces.

 How do you select a ripe avocado?
 And what — besides whip up the perfect guac recipe — can you do with it?
 First, squeeze the fruit gently.
 It should be firm but yield to gentle pressure.
 Avoid an avocado that has overly dark skin or is too soft when pressed.
 If you plan to eat your avocado in a few days, pick hard ones and place them in a brown paper bag at room temperature for two to five days to ripen.

-Versatile uses in the kitchen
+Versatile uses for avocados in the kitchen

 Many people enjoy a raw, ripe avocado by itself.
 Simply cut lengthwise, scoop out the pit, squeeze some lemon or lime juice on the flesh and grab a spoon.
 Avocados also are delicious whipped into milkshakes or smoothies, cut into slices on top of burgers or cut into salads.
 Since California is known for its avocados, the fruit is also an ingredient in the California sushi roll.